 PLEASE GO THROUGH ALL THREE OF THE FOLLOWING METHODS.
 BASING YOUR DECISION ON A SINGLE METHOD IS NOT ALWAYS CONCLUSIVE.
 FOR KEYS THAT HAVE A SHAPE DIFFERENT THAN THE SHAPES SHOWN IN METHOD #1, WE RECOMMEND FOLLOWING METHOD #3 CAREFULLY TO DETERMINE YOUR KEY WAY!

 METHOD ONE - THE SHAPE OF YOUR KEY

-Often times, you can figure out what type of your you need just by looking at the "head" of your key.
+Often times, you can figure out what type of key you need just by looking at the "head" of your key.
 The first thing you'll want to do is look at the head or base of the key (the actual leverage you use to turn your key in your lock).
 Kwikset keys are generally more round, with three holes (or one) at the top of the head.
 Schlage keys are generally more rough at the top, with a blocky or edgy appearance.
 While these shapes can vary, this is the first thing we recommend checking.
-Use the image to the left as a reference.
+Use the image below as a reference.

 METHOD TWO - THE ENGRAVING OF YOUR KEY

 For our Schlage key type, any of the following codes may be engraved: SC1, 68, C

 NOTE: If your key has a different code, it's likely that our keys are not compatible with your lock.
 The only exception is WR5 & WR2.
 For instructions on this, see the section "Using Kwikset Keys in Your Weiser Lock" below!